hh10/Efficient-Verification-of-NNs-against-LVM-based-Specifications/readme.md

             `python3 verify.py --model_path=<path to Object10_model.tar> --test_attribute=<attrA> --target_attributes=<attrB,attrC>` \
     For each dataset image, the script also verifies for eps in conditional dimensions if any.

-3. Reproducing experiment results in the submission
+3. Reproducing experiment results in the submission:
     - All reported networks are defined in models.py, models_impl/ and notebook/notebook_utils.py.
- - Some experiments in Table 1 results can be reproduced from a straightforward run of the EDC_SRVP_pipelines_and_decoders_comparison.ipynb notebook and thereafter, running bounds_computation.py and notebook/verification_comparison.py on the trained models.
-Some of the trained models from this run are uploaded as release with the repo, for user to run the latter scripts directly.
+    - Most reconstruction outcomes in Table 1 can be reproduced from a straightforward run of the EDC_SRVP_pipelines_and_decoders_comparison.ipynb notebook.
+Some reported SRVP pipelines requires training as explained in 1. using configs in sample_configs.
+Some trained pipelines from this run are uploaded as release with the repo, for user to run the verification scripts in the next step directly.
- - Table 1 and 4 requires VeriNet backend, which can be downloaded from its author's github: https://github.com/vas-group-imperial/VeriNet.
-    Make sure that `python verinet_line_segment_verification.py` runs successfully.
-    Thereafter, can train SRVP pipelines as per configs in sample_configs and verify them as explained in 1. and 2. above.
-Some trained pipelines are also uploaded as release.
+    - (Requires VeriNet installation) All verification outcomes in Table 1 and in Appendix can be reproduced by running bounds_computation.py and notebook/verification_comparison.py on the trained pipelines.
+Some verification results require a verification run as explained in 2. above.